aws-observability/aws-otel-java-instrumentation/docs/aws-sdk-semantic-conventions.md

 # AWS SDK Semantic Conventions

 These conventions apply to operations using the AWS SDK.
 They map request or response parameters in AWS SDK API calls to attributes on a Span.
-The conventions have been collected over time bsased on feedback from AWS users of tracing and will continue to increase as new interesting conventions are found.
+The conventions have been collected over time based on feedback from AWS users of tracing and will continue to increase as new interesting conventions are found.

-Some descriptions are also provided for populating OTel semantic conventions.
+Some descriptions are also provided for populating OpenTelemetry semantic conventions.

 ## DynamoDB